Bruno Weber Park: History

-Despite of 20,000 visitors per year, the trustee announced on 22 August 2014 therefore to close the park on 20 October 2014, Among others, Guido Magnaguagno, an art expert and the former director of the Tinguely Museum, judged the sculpture garden as a "Monument national". and urgently renovations and maintaining could not be performed.
-The trustee's board hoped for a reorganization and continuation of the park, including the needed support of more sponsors and donations.
+Despite 20,000 visitors per year, the trustees announced on 22 August 2014 that they would close the park on 20 October 2014, Among others, Guido Magnaguagno, an art expert and the former director of the Tinguely Museum, judged the sculpture garden as a "Monument national". and urgently renovations and maintaining could not be performed.
+The trustee's board hoped for a reorganisation and continuation of the park, including the needed support of more sponsors and donations.
 The garden is therefore supported by the Freunde des Bruno Weber Parks (friends of Bruno Weber Park) society, local and national politicians and artists, among them Franz Hohler, and as of mid-October 2014 by a wide variety of reports in the national newspapers and television, as well by two petitions and by public support in the social media.
 Mrs Mariann Weber-Godo (the family still owns 2/3 of the park) told in an interview on Swiss television on 19 October 2014, that she is confident that a solution to the continued operation of the sculpture garden may be found.
 On 3 November 2014 the election of a new board of the Bruno Weber foundation occurred, to avert the impending liquidation of the foundation and the garden's definitive closure.
 According to the first media release, it was unclear when the Bruno Weber Park may be opened again, but the board of trustees initially started to provide structural reforms and develop new concepts.
 The re-established three-person board of trustees, presides by Mrs Isabelle Cart, owns the full confidence by the Weber family, as Mrs Weber also confirmed.
-Indeed, the initiative started by the friends of Bruno Weber Park and the petition, which resulted in 11,340 signatures to 3 October 2014, and subsequently collected 4,286 votes, in overall, 15,626 people have signed the petition and may have saved the Bruno Weber Park.
+Indeed, the initiative started by the friends of Bruno Weber Park and the petition, which resulted in 11,340 signatures by 3 October 2014, and subsequently collected 4,286 votes.
+Overall, 15,626 people have signed the petition and may have saved the Bruno Weber Park.
 Bruno Weber Park is saved, titled Schweiz aktuell its broadcast on 13 January 2015 – the garden was re-opened on 4 April 2015.
 The weekend on 4/5 April 2015, although the weather was stormy, attracted about 700 visitors.